jsimonetti/tlstun/README.md

-    -port       Local port to bind to (This will be your Socks5 port) -sip        Ip of the server component to connect the websockets to -sport      Port of the server component to connect the websockets to
+    -port       Local port to bind to (This will be your Socks5 port) -sip        Ip of the server component to connect the websockets to -sport      Port of the server component to connect the websockets to -register   Prompt for server password to register your certificate on the server
 ```

 -- Options for server component: